azist/azos/src/Azos/Data/metadata.md

          maxLength: Domains.MyiEMail.MAX_LEN,
          description: "Primary EMail",
          metadata: @"Placeholder='Primary EMail'
                      Hint='E Mail that you use most often.
+We are not sharing your email with anyone!'
+                     ControlType='Text'")]
-We are not sharing your email with anyone unless you tell us to' ControlType='Text'")] public string Primary_EMail { get; set; }
+  public string Primary_EMail { get; set; }
 ...